 GET YOUR ZZZ’s

-Not getting enough sleep is a public health epidemic (according to the CDC).
+Not getting enough sleep can cascade into multiple issues.
 On average, adults need eight hours of sleep each night, but most Americans report only about six.
 There is a science to a great night’s sleep!
-Thankfully, there are resources, fitness trackers & apps to help track & improve us sleep better.
+There are resources, fitness trackers & apps to help track & improve us sleep better.
 This can be hard to do if you work multiple jobs or are a student or have a new baby or have other life circumstances.
 But consistent good sleep is an investment worth making – a tradeoff that can improve your productivity.

 Click for our favorite sleep resources:

 - Sleep Methodology: 12 Steps to Improve Your Sleep

 - The Science of Sleep (Division of Sleep Medicine at Harvard Medical School)

 Click for our favorite sleep and relaxation apps: